dokester/BayesicFitting/docs/Dimensions.md

 further and further into the edge of the sphere.
 So all points end up even nearer the edge than the dimensionality of the sphere would warrant.
 This also is true to a lesser extent, for a starting point at 0.5.
+Turning off orthonomalisation seemed to be the only sollution in this specific case.

 Again, the number of steps is 20.